Generalizing the Network Scale-Up Method: A New Estimator for the Size of Hidden Populations: Variance estimation and confidence intervals

-To address the first two problems but not the third, we propose that researchers used the rescaled bootstrap variance estimation procedure~\citep{rao_resampling_1988, rao_recent_1992, rust_variance_1996} with the percentile method; a combination that, for convenience, we will refer to as the rescaled bootstrap.
+To address the first two problems but not the third, we propose that researchers used the rescaled bootstrap variance estimation procedure~\citep{rao_resampling_1988, rao_recent_1992a, rust_variance_1996} with the percentile method; a combination that, for convenience, we will refer to as the rescaled bootstrap.
 This procedure, described in more detail below, has strong theoretical foundations; does not depend on the basic scale-up model; can handle both simple and complex sample designs; and can be used for both the basic scale-up estimator and the generalized scale-up estimator.

 In addition to the theoretical reasons to prefer to rescaled bootstrap, empirically, we find that the rescaled bootstrap produces intervals with slightly better coverage properties in three real scale-up studies.
-In particular, using the internal consistency check procedure proposed in~\citet{killworth_social_1998} for all groups of known size in three real scale-up datasets---one collected via simple random sampling~\citep{mccarty_comparing_2001} and two collected via complex sample designs~\citep{salganik_assessing_2011, rwandabiomedicalcenter_estimating_2012}---we produced a size estimate using the basic scale-up estimator (Equation~\ref{eqn:basic-scaleup-estimator-intheory}), and we produced confidence intervals using (i) the current procedure (Equation~\ref{eqn:killworth_var}); (ii) the simple bootstrap (which does not account for complex sample designs) with the percentile method; and (iii) the rescaled bootstrap (which does account for complex sample designs) with the percentile method. \footnote{Computer code to perform these calculations was written in R~\citep{rcoreteam_r_2014} and used the following packages: networkreporting~\citep{feehan_networkreporting_2014}; ggplot2~\citep{wickham_ggplot2_2009}; devtools~\citep{wickham_devtools_2013}; plyr~\citep{wickham_splitapplycombine_2011}; functional~\citep{danenberg_functional_2013}; stringr~\citep{wickham_stringr_2012}; and sampling~\citep{tille_sampling_2015}.}
+In particular, using the internal consistency check procedure proposed in~\citet{killworth_social_1998a} for all groups of known size in three real scale-up datasets---one collected via simple random sampling~\citep{mccarty_comparing_2001a} and two collected via complex sample designs~\citep{salganik_assessing_2011, rwandabiomedicalcenter_estimating_2012}---we produced a size estimate using the basic scale-up estimator (Equation~\ref{eqn:basic-scaleup-estimator-intheory}), and we produced confidence intervals using (i) the current procedure (Equation~\ref{eqn:killworth_var}); (ii) the simple bootstrap (which does not account for complex sample designs) with the percentile method; and (iii) the rescaled bootstrap (which does account for complex sample designs) with the percentile method.

 This empirical evaluation (Figure~\ref{fig:validation_ci}) produced three main results.
 First, as expected, we found that the current confidence interval procedure produces intervals with bad coverage properties: purported 95\% confidence intervals had empirical coverage rates of about 5\%.
 This poor performance does not seem to have been widely appreciated in the scale-up literature.
 Second, also consistent with expectation, we found that the rescaled bootstrap produced wider intervals than both the current procedure and the simple bootstrap, especially in the case of complex sample designs.
 Third, and somewhat surprisingly, the rescaled bootstrap did not work well in an absolute sense: purported 95\% confidence intervals had empirical coverage rates of about 10\%, only slightly better than the current procedure.